Enhance your career with a minor that incorporates biology and psychology.

 Psychobiology, the study of human and animal biology and behavior, is an interdisciplinary minor offered at Worcester State consisting of 6-7 classes (18-24 credits), with significant course contributions from the Biology and Psychology Departments.
-Students with a Psychology Minor are required to take courses in Biology and Psychology; allowing them to explore the link between mind, body, and behavior.
+In the Psychobiology Minor, you will take courses taught by accomplished faculty in both biology and psychology, allowing you to explore the link between mind, body, and behavior.

-All students are eligible to pursue the Psychobiology minor by following either the General Track or one of two specialized tracks: Biology Major Track or Psychology Major Track.
-These tracks are specialized to assure that students who major in Biology and Psychology receive an appropriate breadth of experiences within the field of Psychobiology to complement their chosen major.
+You may pursue either the general track or one of two specialized tracks: Biology Major Track or Psychology Major Track.
+These tracks are specialized to assure that students who major in biology and psychology receive an appropriate breadth of experiences within the field of psychobiology to complement their chosen major.